DENR Secretary Roy Cimatu’s Message

 Road easements are also being monitored, and some of the updates include the demolition of 100% of the structures from Cagban to Rotonda road, while there is an ongoing demolition along the main road, while other structures have been self-demolished.
 These demolitions were done by the DPWH and the Provincial LGU of Aklan.

-On the other hand, the monitoring of the 25+5-meter no-build zone easement updates includes the ongoing recovery of NAMRIA monuments, the validation of affected structures.
+On the other hand, the monitoring of the 25+5-meter no-build zone easement updates includes the ongoing recovery of NAMRIA monuments and the validation of affected structures.